Normal Function

 Alpha thalassemia X-linked intellectual disability syndrome

-Mutations may destabilize the ATRX protein or affect its interactions with other proteins.
-These changes prevent the ATRX protein from effectively regulating gene expression.
+Pathogenic variants disrupt the normal function of the ATRX protein.
+As a result, the protein cannot effectively regulate gene expression.
 Reduced activity of the HBA1 and HBA2 genes causes a blood disorder called alpha thalassemia.
-Abnormal expression of additional genes likely causes developmental delay, distinctive facial features, and the other signs and symptoms of alpha thalassemia X-linked intellectual disability syndrome.
+Abnormal activity of other genes likely causes intellectual disabilities, distinctive facial features, and the other signs and symptoms of alpha thalassemia X-linked intellectual disability syndrome.

 More About This Health ConditionOther disorders

-Somatic ATRX gene mutations do not cause MDS; instead, they occur as the condition progresses.
-Like inherited mutations in the ATRX gene, somatic mutations reduce the activity of the HBA1 and HBA2 genes and cause alpha thalassemia.
-When alpha thalassemia occurs in people with MDS, the combination of disorders is often referred to as alpha thalassemia myelodysplastic syndrome (ATMDS).
+In rare cases, somatic variants in the ATRX gene have been found in people with blood and bone marrow disorders.
+In particular, somatic ATRX gene variants have been found in some cases of myelodysplastic syndrome (MDS), in which immature blood cells fail to develop normally.
+Somatic ATRX gene variants do not cause MDS; instead, the variants can occur as the condition progresses.
+The somatic ATRX gene variants cause alpha thalassemia by reducing the activity of the HBA1 and HBA2 genes.
+When alpha thalassemia occurs in people with MDS, the combination of disorders is often referred to as acquired alpha thalassemia myelodysplastic syndrome (ATMDS).

 Other Names for This Gene